talltechy/scripts_snippets/auto-update.md

 4. **Clean up the package cache:**
    The script runs `apk cache clean` to remove any cached package files that are no longer needed.

+5. **Send email notification:**
+   The script sends an email notification with the log file content upon completion.

 ## Example Log Output